SpoilerRules/nitro-generator/README.md

 ## Introduction

 This Nitro generator is created with the user's experience as the top priority, establishing it as a standout application with a comprehensive range of features.
-It is equipped with a dependable and easy-to-navigate graphical user interface, streamlining the setup process for users.
+It is equipped with a dependable and easy-to-navigate graphical user interface, simplifying the setup process for users.
 Although the probability of acquiring Nitro for free through this generator is quite low, the application itself is a testament to the dedication to quality and user satisfaction.
-The project was developed as a means to spend time productively, allowing for a deeper exploration of Kotlin/JVM while providing a valuable tool for the Discordian community.
+The project was initially developed to kill time and spend more time with Kotlin/JVM while providing a valuable tool for the Discordian community.

 ## Key Features